exampleblob/NLP-Python-NLTK/README.md

 GETTING STARTED
 -------------------
-To clone and run the repository scripts, enter these commands in your te
+To clone and run the repository scripts, enter these commands in your terminal:
+<pre> git clone git@github.com:ex